 Religious Studies and Philosophy

-Exploring timeless questions of meaning, value and purpose in today's multicultural context.
+Exploring perennial questions of meaning, value and purpose in today's multicultural context.

 Penn Charter’s Religious Studies and Philosophy Department aims to provide students with exposure, conversation and research in three integrated areas of study:

-- Exploring Quaker testimonies through reflection, dialogue, and service which speak to the pedagogy and foundation of Friends education.
+Exploring Quaker testimonies through personal experience, Socratic discussion, community engagement and reflection, which speak to the pedagogy and foundation of Friends education

-- Seeking deeper religious and multicultural literacy, allowing students to converse across different religious, secular and cultural perspectives in search of common ground.
+Cultivating deeper religious and multicultural literacy, allowing students to converse across different religious, secular and cultural perspectives in search of common ground

-Departmental elective offerings include ethical reasoning, comparative studies, and philosophical analysis and cultural critiques.
-Some of our electives also have the opportunity to engage in service learning where students will engage with local community members.
+Departmental elective offerings include ethical reasoning, comparative studies, philosophical analysis and cultural critiques.
+Some electives include community engagement in which students partner with local organizations and businesses that are addressing pressing social and environmental issues in our city.
 All class sessions emphasize cooperative learning, reflection and discussion.